Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multinode_setup_zos.md

 ## Rebalance after a fail over

-Once the failed node manager is running again, you can rebalance the cluster by re-starting one or multiple nodes.
+Once the failed node manager is running again, you can rebalance the cluster by re- starting one or multiple nodes.

 In this example there are two hosts (host00 and host01), and two nodes (node00 and node01).
 Node00 is running on host00, and node01 is running on host01.

 1. Host00 and node00 experience a failover.
-1. The host01 node manager re-starts the node00 locally.
+1. The host01 node manager re- starts the node00 locally.
 1. Node00 and node01 run on host01.
-1. Host00 and its node manager are manually re-started.
+1. Host00 and its node manager are manually re- started.
 1. From one of the Transfer CFT cluster hosts, host00 or host01, execute the command:**` restart –n 0 (JCL MNRESTAR)`**
 1. The host00 node manager restarts the node00 locally.